How to Choose an Ultrasonic Cleaner: The Ultimate Guide for New Zealand

 • Large (10L+): Industrial-grade for heavy-duty use (e.g., Elma Elmasonic X-tra ST 1900S).

-Tip: Choose a tank 20% larger than your largest item for optimal cavitation.
+Sizing tip: Choose a tank 20% larger than your largest item for optimal cavitation.
+Items should be fully submerged with room for sound waves to circulate around them, not packed in tight.

 2. Frequency (kHz)